After CMS installation, please follow below given instructions to set up your mobile application..

 Once Android studio ready, click open an existing android studio project.

-Browse to directory where you placed the android project and click OK after selecting the root directory of project.
+Browse to directory where you placed the android project and click Open after selecting the root directory of project.

 While opening up the project you will get a popup like this. please click OK to building the project.